 As set forth in the California Constitution, Article 16, Section 17, and the California Education Code, Section 22250, the Teachers' Retirement Board, its Investment Committee, and staff have fiduciary duties with respect to the system and the plan.
-These duties include duties of loyalty and prudence to invest "with the care, skill, prudence, and diligence under the circumstances then prevailing that a prudent person acting in a like capacity and familiar with these matters would use in the conduct of an enterprise of a like character and with like aims."
+These duties include duties of loyalty and prudence to invest "with the care, skill, prudence, and diligence under the circumstances- then prevailing that a prudent person acting in a like capacity and familiar with these matters would use in the conduct of an enterprise of a like character and with like aims."
 (Ed.
 Code, sec.
 22250(b).)

-This policy sets forth CalSTRS' policy and procedures for considering special mandates and related investment strategies.
+This policy sets forth CalSTRS2 policy and procedures for considering special mandates and related investment strategies.

-For purposes of this Policy, "special mandates" are defined as discrete investment strategies (other than divestments which are covered by a separate Board policy) suggested by Board Members that include, but are not limited to: environmental; social; governance (ESG); in-State investments; or other factors that are expected to have a positive or neutral impact on the economic performance of the fund over the long term.
+For purposes of this Policy, "special mandates" are defined as discrete investment strategies that divestments portfolio restrictions which are covered by a the Policy on Portfolio Restrictions separate Board policy) suggested by Board Members that include, but are not limited to: environmental; social; governance (ESG); in-State investments; or other factors that are expected to have a positive or neutral impact on the economic performance of the fund over the long term.